qifu1177/ApplicatonProcess.Application/README.md

 - The send button is only active if all required fields are filled out and are valid.
 - after sending the data, the aurelia router redirects to a view which confirms the sending and shows the user all his created assets.
 - if the sending was not successful an error message is shown in a aurelia-dialog.
 Describing what was going wrong.

-- For all strings, use localization and a Jsonfile as resource file.
-- To save the data use entityframework core 5.0 and entityframework in memory database.
-- Use autofac for dependency injection

 ## Run the app with docker
 ### Installation